jaykz52/CKCalendar/README.md

 The default calendar design is courtesy of [John Anderson](http://twitter.com/jrileyd).
 Thanks John!

 ## Interacting with CKCalendar
-The Calendar provides delegate callbacks to interact with the calendar in the way you would expect:
+CKCalendar provides delegate callbacks to interact with the calendar in the way you would expect:

 ``` objc
 - (void)someMethod {